linyzeng/linux-monitor-go/README.md

   logdir: /var/log/nagios-plugins-go
   logfile: /var/log/nagios-plugins-go/{check name}.log

-	# Syslog support, to disable set tag value to off, syslogtag default to check name.
+	# Syslog support, to disable set tag value to off or leave it empty, syslogtag default to check name.
 syslog:
   syslogtag:
   syslogfacility: LOG_SYSLOG
   syslogpriority: LOG_INFO

-	# Optional for pagerduty support, if any of these keys are empty then pagerduty is not used.
+	# Optional for pagerduty support, if pdservicekey and/or pdservicename is keys are empty then pagerduty is not used.
 pagerduty:
   pdservicekey:
   pdservicename:
+  pdservicename: MONITOR
+  pdvalidunit: hour
+  pdevent: [MONITOR]

 	# Optional for slack support, if slackservicekey and/or slackchannel is empty then slack is not used.
 slack: